 Footpath News

-As one might expect, after a period of some 12 years and over a distance of 615 miles, a few changes to the route will inevitably occur.
-As a service to Monarch's Wayfarers the Association has produced a set of inserts that are conveniently sized to fit within the books.
-If you would like to receive a full set then please email us at: monsway@blueyonder.co.uk with your postal address when a set will be posted to you.
+As one might expect, after a period of some 14 years and over a distance of 625 miles, a few changes to the route will inevitably occur.
+As a service to Monarch's Wayfarers the Association are in the process of putting all route changes onto the web site.
+See the routes changes pages for Books 1,2 and 3.

 Whilst both SSDC and SCC are attempting to resolve this problem, as a matter of some urgency, walkers should be guided accordingly and, perhaps realistically, expect any solution to take some time to reach.